FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

     If the slope associated with the bank elevation difference based on the grid element side width is greater than 0.01 (1%)

-**CHANMAX.OUT**
+CHANMAX.OUT

     The maximum discharge and stage for each channel element and the corresponding time of occurrence is written to this file.
-    This file is useful for finding channel cross sections that might be surging.
+    This file is useful for finding channel cross-sections that might be surging.
     If the timing if the maximum values do not correspond with the peak discharge, the channel element may be surging.
     The following columns are written: